LLNL/Abmarl/docs/src/overview.rst

 The :ref:`FlattenWrapper <api_ravel_wrapper>` flattens observation and action spaces into continuous Box spaces and automatically maps data to and from it.
 The wrapper is largely based on OpenAI's own flatten wrapper, with some modifications.

-For example, see how the following nested space is flattened:
+See how the following nested space is flattened:

 .. code-block:: python